nocomplexity/FreeAndOpenMachineLearning/ml-business-use.rst

 Risk and compliance
 ^^^^^^^^^^^^^^^^^^^^

-Evaluating risks can be done using large amounts of data.
+* Evaluating risks can be done using large amounts of data.
 Natural language processing techniques can be used to validate highly automatic if your company meets regulations.
 Since audit and inspecting work is mostly based on standardized rules performed by knowledge workers this kind of work can be automated using machine learning techniques.

+* Detecting danger and safety risks.
+E.g. for autonomous vehicles (robots).
+More and more machine learning software is developed to make transport safer for us humans.

 Example use cases
 ---------------------